Jako/DaterangeTV/core/components/daterangetv/docs/readme.md

 ## Features

-With this MODX custom template variable two depending datepicker inputs could be used to insert a date range in a MODX resource.
+DaterangeTV is a custom template variable for MODX Revolution.
+The template variable displays two interdependent datapicker inputs.

 ## Installation